pgeu/pgeu-system/docs/confreg/emails.md

 the user.
 The email is of course still delivered to the user, just not connected in the database.

-### Sending attendee emails to registration class
+### Sending attendee emails to registrations based on criteria

-Sending email to all attendees of a specific registration class is done by clicking the *Attendee email* button on the dashboard.
-Emails to registration classes are always stored for future attendees of the same class to see.
+Sending email to all attendees matching a specific criteria is done by clicking the *Attendee email* button on the dashboard.
+Emails based on criteriaare always stored for future attendees matching the same criteria to see.

 From
 :  The *from* address of the email will always be the